 Photo credit: Kristine Cofsky

 Marlene became fascinated with the mind body relationship early in her career.
-Having struggled with depression and anxiety, she found exercise to be an effective way to manage stress and subsequently found her niche leading fitness groups, coaching swimming and eventually becoming a certified pilates teacher in 2002.
+Having struggled with depression and anxiety, she found exercise to be an effective way to manage stress and subsequently found her niche leading fitness groups, coaching swimming and eventually becoming a certified Pilates teacher in 2002.
 Cycling and Pilates continued to be a powerful means to diffuse stress during university as well as pre and post pregnancy.
 Her interest and study of movement eventually led to discovering Classical Pilates.
-The immersion in classical training and the dramatic psychophysical results spurred the completion of her second pilates certification in 2015 the Advanced Program at The Pilates Center, Boulder, rounding out over 2000 hours of Pilates training alone.
+The immersion in classical training and the dramatic psychophysical results spurred the completion of her second pilates certification in 2015 in the Advanced Program at The Pilates Center, Boulder, rounding out over 2000 hours of Pilates training.

 Elsa van der Merwe